-For these reasons, many mesothelioma doctors and pathologists prefer tissue samples and histology for the mesothelioma pathology process.
+For these reasons, many mesothelioma doctors and pathologists prefer tissue samples and histology for mesothelioma pathology.

 Histology is the study of tissue under a microscope.
-The term can be interchangeable with histopathology, which is the study of diseases present in tissue.
+The term is interchangeable with histopathology, which is the study of diseases in tissue.

-For mesothelioma, pathologists conduct histology testing by examining tissue extracted from someone who may have malignant cells.
+For mesothelioma, pathologists conduct histology testing by examining extracted tissue for malignancies.
 Doctors retrieve this tissue one of two ways: from a surgical biopsy, which involves a large incision; or from a needle biopsy, which requires a small incision.

 Pathologists stain these cells to uncover the presence of cancer.
-This staining also allows the doctors to determine which mesothelioma cell type is primary.
-This knowledge can affect the patient’s treatment options and mesothelioma prognosis.
+This staining also allows doctors to determine the mesothelioma cell type.
+This can affect the patient’s treatment options and mesothelioma prognosis.